islainstruments/SF2LV2/README.md

 All MIDI CC controls range from 0-127 and can be automated through your DAW or controlled via external MIDI controllers.

-### Program Changes and CC Behavior

-When changing programs:
-1. All notes are stopped
-2. All CCs are reset to specific values:
-   - Cutoff is set to maximum (127)
-   - All other CCs (resonance, ADSR) are set to 0
-3. The new program is loaded with these initial CC values

 ### Debug Output

 The plugin includes a debug mode that can be enabled by setting `plugin->debug = true` in the code.
 When enabled, it outputs: